burlapjack/grumah/README.md

 for the Linux terminal.
 ## Features

--This engine utilizes a simple ECS (Entity Component System) approach that is popular in many other game engines.
+- This engine utilizes a simple ECS (Entity Component System) approach that is popular in many other game engines.

--Careful memory management  is handled automatically, allowing users to focus more on content rather than construction.
+- Careful memory management  is handled automatically, allowing users to focus more on content rather than construction.

--All type and function names are extra descriptive for confusion\-free, human\-readable code.
+- All type and function names are extra descriptive for confusion\-free, human\-readable code.

 ## Prerequisites

--**Ncurses** This build was tested using Ncurses 6.0.
+- **Ncurses** This build was tested using Ncurses 6.0.

 ## Getting Started